jindajia/icml-rebuttal-anwser/README.md

 # Scalability Experiments
 **Table1: TFLOPs comparison between SDP4Bit and DUO4Bit across different model scales on 32 A100 GPUs.**
-*The sequence length is uniformly set to 4096, except for the 18B model, which uses a sequence length of 2048 due to memory constraints.*

 | **Model Size** | **SDP4Bit** | **DUO4Bit** |
 |----------------|-------------|-------------|